Optimize long tasks

 You can also instantiate different TaskController objects that share priorities between tasks, including the ability to change priorities for different TaskController instances as needed.

-One proposed part of the scheduler API is scheduler.yield, an API specifically designed for yielding to the main thread in the browser which is currently available to try as an origin trial.
-Its use resembles the yieldToMain() function demonstrated earlier in this article:
+One proposed addition to the scheduler API is scheduler.yield(), an API specifically designed for yielding to the main thread in the browser.
+Its use resembles the yieldToMain() function demonstrated earlier on this page:

 async function saveSettings () {